FadlyNJ/FadlyNJ/README.md

 I'm heavily interested in Mobile Apps Development

-I'm currently learning Java, and Kotlin.
-(Maybe flutter ASAP)
+I'm currently learning Java, and Kotlin, also Flutter

-I'm looking to have a remote job on a dream company like Google etc.
+I'm looking to have a remote job on my dream company like Google etc.

 ## Reach Me 📫
 - [Email](https://mailhide.io/en/e/Jm4hDiWq)